The elephant in the room in Australian workplaces is bullying and harassment.

 I am very often asked what can be done about bullying in the workplace.
 The enquiries are just as likely to come from an employer, as an employee, and rightly so because it is by all statistical accounts a serious problem in Australian workplaces.
 Most people are stunned to be advised that it is not unlawful and by this I mean that unless the bullying strays into other areas of the law, for example criminal law if the conduct is serious enough to constitute an assault, or perhaps even a criminal defamation which is Western Australia remains on the statute books, there is no regulator tasked with policing it*.
 True it is that if the conduct amounts to a failure by the employer to provide a safe workplace in theory WorkSafe, WA’s occupational and safety regulator, might be persuaded to become involved but I have never seen it so do so.
 It is also true to say that in the event that the conduct produces a compensable workers compensation injury, for example medically certified work caused stress, an employer (or more likely its insurer) will be liable for the resulting incapacity for work.

-In 2014 The Fair Work Commission was handed an anti-bullying jurisdiction to deal with complaints of workplace bullying.
+However in 2014 The Fair Work Commission was handed an anti-bullying jurisdiction to deal with complaints of workplace bullying.
 So far it is proved to be a toothless tiger, despite the best endeavours of the members of the anti-bullying panel.

 Under the Fair Work Act a worker is bullied at work if: